 4. The list of blinds

-One day emperor Akbar decides to give alms to all the visually challenged people in the kingdom.
+One day emperor Akbar decides to give almsiXMoney or food offered freely to help the poor to all the visually challenged people in the kingdom.
 He orders his courtiers to make a list of all such people.
 The courtiers make the list ready and share it with the emperor.

 Akbar takes a look at the list and says, “Very well.
 Take this list to Birbal.
 Make sure that these people get good alms tomorrow at the bazaar.”